Jiaojiang, Taizhou

 Jiaojiang District (Tai-chow dialect: Tsiao-kông K'ü; 椒江区 (椒江區, Jiāojiāng Qū)) is a district and the seat of the prefecture-level city of Taizhou in Zhejiang Province, China.
 It is named after the Jiao River (Jiaojiang in Chinese).

-The district has its mainland area of 266.5 km2, and its islands area is 13.6 km2.
+Jiaojiang has a mainland area of 266.5 km2, and its islands area is 13.6 km2.
 The total area is 280.1 km2.
 As of 2003, the population was approximately 471,500.

-It has an average annual precipitation of 1500 mm.
+Jiaojiang has an average annual precipitation of 1500 mm.
 The average temperature in January is 6 °C, in July it is 28 °C, and average annual temperature is 17 °C.

 Until 1980, the district was under the administration of Huangyan and was called Haimen District.
 When Haimen was upgraded to a county-level city in 1981, it was renamed as Jiaojiang City to avoid confusion with Haimen in Jiangsu province.

 In 1994, the prefecture-level city of Taizhou was established, and Jiaojiang City became the main district of Taizhou.